codesharedot/quantum-resistant-ledger-price/README.md

-# digibyte price
+# ino-coin price

-Gets the digibyte price with Python (from JSON).
+Gets the ino-coin price with Python (from JSON).

 https://pythonbasics.org